EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 <span style="text-decoration:underline;">Click here for annotation of lmfa's generation of envelope function parameters and boundary condition at the augmentation radius.</span>
 </div>{::nomarkdown}<div style="display:none;padding:0px;"id="envelope">{:/}

-Fitting **RSMH** and **EH** to the numerically derived wave functions can be readily accomplished.  **lmfa**{: style="color: blue"} does it in two steps.
+Fitting **RSMH** and **EH** to the numerically derived wave functions can be readily accomplished.
+(It is a nonlinear procedure.) **lmfa**{: style="color: blue"} actually does it twice.
 First it does the estimate for the occupied levels only and at the same time computes a variational estimate for the energy.
-In peturbation theory this differs from the exact value computed from numerical wave functions as the difference in in single-particle sum.
+In perturbation theory this differs from the exact value computed from numerical wave functions as the difference in in single-particle sum.

 The information is displayed in the following table for each _l_ that carries electrons.  **rmt** is the augmentation radius.